NapkinVisual/Napkin-Visual/docs/api-reference/reducers/combine.md

 ## combinedUpdaters

-Some actions will affect the entire kepler.lg instance state.
+Some actions will affect the entire instance state.
 The updaters for these actions is exported as `combinedUpdaters`.
 These updater take the entire instance state as the first argument.
 Read more about [Using updaters][5]